 It’s a story told in only six words, of course!
 This activity requires writers to boil a story down to its core, then summarize it in half a dozen words.
 Most writers home in on a deep topic or pivotal experience, but existential themes aren’t a requirement.
 Common memoir themes include life and death, love, loss, and even religion.
-If you’re in the mood for something longer than six words, check out these 15 gripping memoirs by women who overcame the impossible.

 How it all began